unstoppabledomains/dev-docs/partner/partner-integration-guides/stripe-payments.md

 ## Step 2: Connect Stripe to Unstoppable Domains

-Click on the `Connect` button in the Stripe section of your [Sandbox](https://www.ud-sandbox.com/resellers) or [Production](https://unstoppabledomains.com/resellers) UD Partner account.
+Click on the `Connect` button in the Stripe section of your [Sandbox](https://www.ud-sandbox.com/resellers) or [Production](https://unstoppabledomains.com/resellers) Partner account.
 Unstoppable Domains uses different Stripe API keys for live and test orders.
 Your Stripe API keys are public keys and they are safe to reveal in your application:

 * pk\_test\_\* (reseller-test-\* namespace)
 * pk\_live\_\* (all other domains)